Wondering where to focus your marketing energy? Well, it all depends on your customer’s journey to your FEC.

 With this story, you can identify the steps a busy mom goes through in her process of getting the job done.
 By doing so, we start thinking less like a business owner and more like your customers.

 With the example above, let’s assume that our goal of creating a customer journey map is to increase the number of parties booked each month.
-From the standpoint of the customer, their goal is to find and book a venue to accommodate a group of 5 year-olds in the most efficient way possible.
+From the standpoint of the customer, their goal is to find and book a venue to accommodate a group of 5-year-olds in the most efficient way possible.
 You want to help them get the job done better than anyone else in your market.

-The quickest and easiest way to do this is to by becoming a mystery shopper for your own business and walk through each step in the process of booking a party at your facility.
+The quickest and easiest way to do this is by becoming a mystery shopper for your own business by walking through each step in the process of booking a party at your facility.

-Now that you have mapped out your customer journey, the final step is to make improvements to each touchpoint.
+Now that you’ve mapped out your customer journey, the final step is to make improvements to each touchpoint.